 Jan.
 1, 2011 – The NCUA established the Office of Minority and Women Inclusion that works to ensure equal opportunities for everyone in NCUA’s workforce programs and contracts.
 The office also assesses the diversity policies and practices of credit unions regulated by the NCUA.

 March 9, 2011 – NCUA launches MyCreditUnion.gov (opens new window), a website that provides consumers of all ages with in-depth personal finance information.

 June 20, 2011 – The NCUA becomes the first federal financial institutions regulator to file suit in federal court against Wall Street firms to recover losses from sales of faulty mortgage-backed securities.
-The first lawsuits are filed against J.P Morgan Securities LLC and RBS Securities Inc. The agency will eventually file 26 suits against 32 defendants in federal courts in California, Kansas, and New York related to corporate credit union losses.
-Net recoveries to date exceed $5.1 billion.
+The first lawsuits are filed against J.P Morgan Securities LLC and RBS Securities Inc. The agency eventually files 26 suits against 32 defendants in federal courts in California, Kansas, and New York related to corporate credit union losses.
+Net recoveries of these legal actions, to date, exceed $5.1 billion.

 April 11, 2012 – The NCUA launches a financial literacy micro-site, Pocket Cents, which provided information about the benefits of credit unions and the importance of making smart financial decisions.
 Pocket Cents was merged into MyCreditUnion.gov at the end of 2018.